canonical-web-and-design/practices/workflow/UX-and-design-proposals.md

 ### Who is it for?

 What feedback do you want?
 UX input, visual input, front-end input, engineering input etc.
-When uploading, think about the status of the project, what would you like feedback on may affect who you want to share it with it.
+When uploading, think about the status of the project, what would you like feedback on may affect who you want to share it with.

 ## Inviting people to projects